 The characters change and individual events evolve, but at The Olympics the narrative remain consistent: Lifelong dreams of glory.
 National pride.
 Individual triumph of the underdog.

-With the fragmentation of TV viewing, live sporting events are becoming more and more important to the networks.
-And there’s something uniquely compelling about obscure sports that you’ve never tried, and that you only see during the Olympics…
+There’s something uniquely compelling about obscure sports that you’ve never tried, and that you only see during the Olympics…

-For people who never ski it’s hard to appreciate the technical nuances of traditional, alpine ski racing.
-Same can be said for the skating events… The general public has no concept of the difficulty and physical demands of a 4-minute figure skating program.
+Same can be said for the skating events… The general public has no concept of the difficulty of a 4-minute figure skating program.
 It looks too easy.
 Even though most people can’t relate, they still watch.

 And hockey wasn’t the only big draw.
 Overall ratings of the Vancouver Games in the U.S. were up 25 percent over the 2006 games in Torino.
 That year, snowboarding, skier-cross and short track speed skating helped bring in record audiences among the 12 to 24 year-old demographic.
-In the Sochi games they added even more events designed to appeal to the younger demographic, including a half pipe competition for skiers and snowboarders as well as women’s ski jumping.
-In 2018 they’re adding the big air competition, which competes directly with the XGames.

 Five, multi-colored, interlocking rings.
-That’s the official mark of the games that dates back to 1920.
+That’s the official logo of the games that dates back to 1920.
 As the Olympic Charter states, the rings “represent the union of the five continents and the meeting of athletes from throughout the world at the Olympic Games.”

 That’s the literal interpretation of the Olympic logo.
 But it goes much deeper than that.